davidctaylor/web-components/src/components/button/readme.md

 Button

 Basic button component with optional ripple effect.

+Work in progress!!

-They may display text or icons.
+* They may display text or icons.

 ## Properties